 A fork of {cropsim} (Hijmans et al. 2009) designed to make using the EPIRICE model (Savary et al. 2012) for rice diseases easier to use.
-This version provides easy to use functions to fetch weather data from NASA POWER, via the {nasapower} package (Sparks 2018, Sparks 2020) and predict disease intensity of five rice diseases using a generic SEIR model (Zadoks 1971) function, SEIR()
+This version provides easy to use functions to fetch weather data from NASA POWER, via the {nasapower} package (Sparks 2018) and predict disease intensity of five rice diseases using a generic Susceptible-Exposed-Infectious-Removed (SEIR) model (Zadoks 1971) function, seir()

 .